Transformers Learn Low Sensitivity Functions: Investigations and Implications: Sensitivity and Weak Spectral Bias

-Following \citet{bhattamishra2023simplicity}, when comparing inputs of different lengths, we consider the average sensitivity normalized by the input length, $\overline{S}(f)=\frac{1}{d}S(f)$.
-The sensitivity of a function $f$ is known to be related to the minimum degree $D(f)$ of a polynomial which approximates $f$ \citep{huang2019induced,hatami2011variations}, and low-degree functions have lower sensitivity. \bvedit{Specifically, in a breakthrough result, \citet{huang2019induced} show that $D(f)\leq S_{\max}^2(f)$ , where $S_{\max}(f):=\max_{\x\in\cube{d}}S(f,\x)$.}
+Following \citet{bhattamishra2023simplicity}, when comparing inputs of different lengths, we consider the average sensitivity normalized by the input length, $\overline{S}(f)=\tfrac{1}{d}S(f)$.
+The sensitivity of a function $f$ is known to be related to the degree $D(f)$ of the multilinear polynomial which represents $f$ \citep{huang2019induced,hatami2011variations}, and low-degree functions have lower sensitivity.
+Specifically, a breakthrough result \citep{huang2019induced} showed that $D(f)\leq S_{\max}^2(f)$ , where $S_{\max}(f):=\max_{\x\in\cube{d}}S(f,\x)$.